 From 1905 onwards it became a largely industrial area, especially when the Società Automobilità Roma took up quarters there.
 This factory was later transformed into the Royal Arms Factory (Reale Fabbrica di Armi) and Flaminio became an area of barracks and similar square and ugly buildings.

 The Palazzetto dello Sport was built for the 1960 Olympics and so was the Stadio Flaminio, which is mostly used for the Six Nations rugby tournament nowadays.
+The architecture of the Palazzetto dello Sport is based on the bigger Palazzo in the EUR district, but with different materials and techniques.
+It was constructed in 1958 by Annibale Vitellozzi and Pierluigi Nervi.

 Other important sights are the Porta del Popolo and the MAXXI Museum.